New data puts River Wye polluters under water

 The Rivers Trust has announced an exciting update to its sewage map, now featuring the recently released 2022 annual spill data for England and Wales.

-The map, which already provides information to the public, is set to receive additional features, including near real-time spill data from Thames Water.
+The map, which already provides information to the public, is set to receive additional features, including near real-time spill data.

+The Homs Road pumping station, in 2022, spilled 28 times for a total of 45 hours.
+The Hope And Anchor sewer storm overflow spilled 42 times for a total of 141.25 hours.
+Brampton Street storm overflow spilled 41 times for a total of 20.50 hours.

 It is an unfortunate reality that household waste ends up in rivers untreated, making it essential for individuals to be mindful of their drain habits.
 By disposing of kitchen waste properly and using responsible cleaning products, everyone can contribute to protecting rivers.